 Commonweal – Well-being for all

-Commonweal supports grassroots activists who work for a nonviolent world.
+Commonweal supports ordinary people who work for a nonviolent world, mainly by

 Origins & development

-The Commonweal Collection was started by a single activist, David Hoggett, in the 1950s.
-David was a remarkable man with a passion for social justice, and he overcame many obstacles to found and develop the Commonweal Collection.
+Commonweal was founded by a single activist, David Hoggett, in the 1950s.
+David was a remarkable man with a passion for social justice.
+He overcame many obstacles to develop a lending library of peace and nonviolence materials, which he called the Commonweal Collection.

-David chose the name ‘Commonweal’ for his library because it was the nearest English-language equivalent to the Gandhian idea of Sarvodaya – ‘well-being for all’.
+David chose this name for his library because it was the nearest English-language equivalent to the Gandhian idea of Sarvodaya – ‘well-being for all’.

 Since the 1970s, the Collection has had a home at the University of Bradford’s JB Priestley Library (UK), and it’s used by students from Peace Studies and other courses as well as the general public.
 If you can get to Bradford, you can join Commonweal and access the Collection free of charge.
 Commonweal items are listed on the JBP catalogue (choose ‘Commonweal Collection’ from the drop-down menu).